 Ensure your yard has high walls and is well-fenced for the dog’s safety.
 Furthermore, always keep an eye on the dog when playing outdoors to prevent mischief.
 They may surprise you by digging an escape hole through your fence.

-Remember, if the Jackhuahua does not get enough exercise and mental stimulation, they will display destructive behavior.
+Remember, if the Jack Chi does not get enough exercise and mental stimulation, they will display destructive behavior.

 Does that mean you should give up?
 No. On the contrary, the keys to winning are staying calm and maintaining a consistent schedule.
 In addition, reward the dog with treats and praise to reinforce positive training.
 Who wouldn’t want to learn while receiving goodies?

-Also, it is best to early training with a puppy.
+Also, it is best to train early with a puppy.
 Socialize and train the pup from a young age to prevent the likelihood of spatial aggression and separation anxiety.

 Remember, no matter how complex or challenging training proves to be, never get annoyed or angry with the mixed breed.
-Doing so can cause a downward spiral in Jackhuahua’s learning.
-Rather than get mad at the dog, how about you hire a skilled trainer?
+Doing so can cause a downward spiral in Jack Chi’s learning.
+Rather than get mad at the dog, consider hiring a skilled trainer.
 It will save you the frustration.

 Jack Chis have a short coat that requires less grooming.
 Besides, they do not shed much.
 To keep their fur tidy, you will only need to brush them with a hard-bristled brush once or twice a week.